temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 You'll also write tests to ensure your Workflow executes successfully.

-When you're done, you'll have a basic application and a clear understanding of how to build out the components you'll need in future Temporal applications in TypeScript.
+When you're done, you'll have a basic application and a clear understanding of how to build out the components you'll need in future Temporal applications in Go.

 ## Prerequisites